-But don't worry.
-If you're just looking to reference basic publishing information for yourself or the people you write with regularly, they'll work for you too.
+But don't worry - if you're just looking to reference basic publishing information for yourself or the people you write with regularly, they'll work for you too.

 Anatomy of a publishing agreement

-When you open the details view of an agreement, you'll see three sections: Details & Publishers, Song List, and Settings.
+You will then see three sections: Details & Publishers, Song List, and Settings.

 Agreement Details & Publishers

-This section gives an overview, including information like the date range under which this agreement is active, the writer's legal name, Custom ID, their IPI, PRO affiliation, and a description of the agreement.
+This section gives an overview, including information like the date range under which this agreement is active, the writer's legal name, their Custom ID, their IPI, their PRO affiliation, and a description of the agreement.

 If there are publishers or administrators associated with an agreement they will be listed here.